PET-CT scan

 About the team

-We have a close-knit, experienced PET-CT team of booking secretaries, radiography assistants, radiographers, onsite physicists and radiologists devoted and dedicated to working together to provide a compassionate patient focused PET-CT service of the highest quality.
+We have a close-knit, experienced PET-CT team, consisting of booking administrators, radiography assistants, and radiographers/technologists.
+We also have on-site medical physics experts and radiologists devoted and dedicated to working together to provide a compassionate patient focused PET-CT service of the highest quality.
 All staff undergo regular continuous professional development (CPD) training to ensure they are aware of the latest developments in their areas of expertise and in compliance with regulatory requirements.

 The service is overseen by our Lead Consultant for PET-CT, Dr Tony Chambers.

-Dr Chambers has long experience in PET-CT imaging for oncological and non cancer indications, including Dementia imaging.
+Dr Chambers has a long experience in PET-CT imaging for oncological and non-cancer indications, including dementia imaging.
 He has been an auditor for the national PET-CT reporting audit.

-Our Superintendent Radiographer for PET-CT is Ms Suzannah Patel.
+Our Superintendent Radiographer for PET-CT is Suzannah Patel.

 The centre’s PET-CT scanner has specific features that enable us to scan with low radiation doses, improving patient safety.
 Wide fields of view scanners, use of automatic dose reduction hardware and software techniques enable dose reduction while maintaining image quality.